anilvarma-kav/Random_Quote_generator/README.md

 # Random_Quote_generator
- A small website which can display random quotes with some details.
+ A small website which can display random quotes if user clicks "get another quote button".